 WHY IDEAL TEAM PLAYERS?

-In his previous books, Lencioni explained the 5 key dysfunctions of teams: absence of trust, fear of conflict, lack of commitment, avoidance of accountability, and inattention to results.
-Through his years of consulting work, Lencioni discovered that even if leaders want to embrace the 5 team fundamentals, they struggle to do so given entrenched cultures, daily fires and work challenges.
+Through his years of consulting work, Patrick Lencioni discovered that even if leaders want to embrace the 5 team fundamentals (building trust, mastering conflict, achieving commitment, embracing accountability, and focusing on results), they struggle to do so given entrenched cultures, daily fires and work challenges.
 People who possess the 3 virtues are much more likely to overcome the 5 team dysfunctions without significant coaching.
 So, it’s much easier to build great teams if you can identify, hire and cultivate ideal team players.

 THE 3 VIRTUES OF AN IDEAL TEAM PLAYER

 The ideal team player is humble, hungry and smart.
 People who have all 3 virtues are passionate about their work, go beyond their call of duty, and are willing to put the team above their own interests.
 They share the credit readily, make other team members feel appreciated and involved, yet are willing to hold themselves and others accountable for results and improvements.

 Obviously, no one can demonstrate all 3 virtues all the time, and we’ll always be relatively weaker in some virtues compared to others.
 So long as someone has all 3 virtues to some degree, he/she is an ideal team player.
 However, if even 1 virtue is drastically lacking, it makes teamwork more difficult (or even impossible).